durcij/comics-club/_posts/2020-9-7-meeting-summary.md

 ## Officer Announcements

-**Jordan:**  Welcome to what's going to be an interesting year for Comics Club and year overall.
+**Jordan:**  Welcome to what's going to be an interesting semester for Comics Club and year overall.

 **Linh:**  The internet has been really off and on in my room the past few days.